violet-sto/TGSA/README.md

 First, you can run `similarity_augment.py` to generate edges of heterogeneous graphs and necessary parameters for SA.

 Then, you can run `main_SA.py` to fine-tune TGDRP/TGDRP_pre.
-`python main.py -mode train -pretrain 0/1` to fine-tune TGDRP/TGDRP_pre.
-`python main.py -mode test -pretrain 0/1` to test fine-tuned SA/SA_pre.
+`python main.py -mode train/test -pretrain 0/1` to fine-tune TGDRP/TGDRP_pre or to test fine-tuned SA/SA_pre.

 # License
 MIT